Javier Arenas (politician)

-Javier Arenas Bocanegra (born 28 December 1957 in Seville, Andalusia, Spain) is a Spanish politician.
-Although born in Seville, he was raised in Olvera, hometown of his parents.
-He is married with two children, graduated in law and has an MA in Business Management.
+Javier Arenas Bocanegra (born 28 December 1957) is a Spanish politician.

 Political career

 He joined the Union of the Democratic Centre in the early 1980s and was President of Juventudes Centristas (Centrist Youth), the UCD youth organization.
-He was Deputy Mayor of Seville between 1983 and 1987 and was a member of the Parliament of Andalusia from 1986 until 1989 in which he served as Vice President of the Commission of Justice and Government.
-He served as a member of Congress from 1989 to 1994 and from 2000 to 2008 as deputy for Seville and represented the same province in the Spanish Senate from 1994 to 2000.
-He was Vice-secretary general of the People's Party (Partido Popular, PP) between 1991 and 1993.
+He was Deputy Mayor of Seville between 1983 and 1987 and was a member of the Parliament of Andalusia from 1986 until 1989 in which he served as Deputy Chair of the Justice and Government Committee.
+He served as a member of the Congress of Deputies from 1989 to 1994 and from 2000 to 2008 as deputy for Seville and represented the same province in the Spanish Senate from 1994 to 2000.
+He was Deputy Secretary-General of the People's Party (PP) between 1991 and 1993.

 Between July 1993 and 1999, he was President of the PP in Andalusia (Partido Popular, PP) and resumed the role in 2004.
-He was Employment Minister between 1996 and 1999, Secretary General of the People's Party between 1999 and 2003 and Minister of Public Administration between 2002 and 2003.
-During his spell as Second Vice-president and Minister of the Presidency between September 2003 and April 2004 one of the major pieces of legislation that he was responsible for was the Pact for Liberties and Anti-Terrorism in 2000, a bipartisan agreement between the PP and Spanish Socialist Workers' Party (PSOE), signed by both President José María Aznar and the then Leader of the Opposition Zapatero.
+He was Employment Minister between 1996 and 1999, Secretary-General of the People's Party between 1999 and 2003 and Minister of Public Administration between 2002 and 2003.
+During his spell as Second Deputy Prime Minister and Minister of the Presidency between September 2003 and April 2004 one of the major pieces of legislation that he was responsible for was the Pact for Liberties and Anti-Terrorism in 2000, a bipartisan agreement between the PP and Spanish Socialist Workers' Party (PSOE), signed by both President José María Aznar and the then Leader of the Opposition Zapatero.

 At the present time, he is spokesman for the Popular group in the Andalusian Parliament and Senator representing the Autonomous Community of Andalusia.
 He is known to be a leading moderate member of the party and associated with the Christian-Democratic sector of the Party.
 He was the President of the National Electoral Committee of the PP in 2008.